 According to PurePlus, every Faves packet uses six carrots, three beets, one sweet potato, half a squash and one-fourth of a pumpkin that would have otherwise been considered surplus.
 A lot of the time, the products are made with ‘imperfect’ produce.

 The ultimate aim of the company is to tackle food waste in a meaningful and healthy way and to usurp conventional candy’s stranglehold on the snack sector.
 The latter issue becomes extra noteworthy when the CEO’s legacy is laid bare.

 Amy Keller moves from a sweet childhood to a sustainable future

 Co-founder and CEO Amy Keller knows sweets.
 She’s the granddaughter of Norman Spangler, a second-generation leader at Spangler Candy Co.
-A staple of American culture, Spangler manufactures Dum Dums lollipops, candy canes and other sweet treats.
-Instead of following in her family’s footsteps in a conventional sense, she set up PurePlus in 2018.
+A staple of American culture, Spangler manufactures Dum Dums lollipops, candy canes, and other sweet treats.
+Instead of following in her family’s footsteps, she set up PurePlus in 2018.

 Partnering with director Kevin Wall and his wife, Susan Smalley, Keller wanted to disrupt the regular candy sector.
 PurePlus works collaboratively with farmers to secure unsold or unsellable produce to convert into plant-based powders that can be used in multiple food and drink applications.

 Tackling global food waste has to become a priority